Hippo-designs/req_cassette/docs/SENSITIVE_DATA_FILTERING.md

 **Remember:**

 1. Filter authorization headers for ALL LLM APIs
+2. Use `filter_response` for response-only filtering (always safe!)
+3. Use `filter_request` for request normalization (timestamps, IDs)
-2. Test cassettes for leaked secrets before committing
+4. Test cassettes for leaked secrets before committing
-3. Use environment variables to control recording modes
+5. Use environment variables to control recording modes
-4. Default to `:record_missing` mode with filtering enabled
+6. Default to `:record_missing` mode with filtering enabled

 For more examples, see: